Deltares/Wflow.jl/docs/src/user_guide/step1_requirements.md

 # Step 1: Understanding the requirements

-In order to run wflow, several files are required.
-These consist of a settings file and input data.
-The input data is typically separated into static maps and forcing data, both are supplied in a netCDF file, except for lake storage and rating curves that are supplied via CSV files.
-A brief overview of the different files:
+To run wflow, several files are required.
+These include a settings file and input data.
+The input data is typically separated into static maps and forcing data, and both are provided in netCDF files, except for lake storage and rating curves that are supplied via CSV files.
+Below is a brief overview of the different files:

- - The `settings.toml` file contains information on the simulation period, links to the input files (and their names in the netCDF files), and links the correct names of the variables in the netCDF files to the variables and parameters of wflow.
+ - The `settings.toml` file contains information on the simulation period, links to the input files (and their names in the netCDF files), and connect the correct variable names in the netCDF files to the variables and parameters of wflow.
- - The `staticmaps.nc` file contains spatial information on the elevation, locations of the gauges, land-use, drainage direction, etc. This file can also contain maps with parameter values.
+ - The `staticmaps.nc` file contains spatial information such as elevation, guage locations, land use, and drainage direction, etc. This file can also contain maps with parameter values.
- - The `forcing.nc` file contains the precipitation, temperature and potential evaporation time series (as a 3D array).
+ - The `forcing.nc` file contains time series data for  precipitation, temperature and potential evaporation (as a 3D array).

-There are several model configurations supported by wflow.
-These model configurations require slightly different input requirements, yet the general structure is similar for each model.
-A wflow model configuration consists of a `vertical` concept like the [SBM](@ref vert_sbm), [HBV](@ref vert_hbv) or [FLEXTOPO](@ref vert_flextopo) in combination with `lateral` concepts that control how water is routed for example over the land or river domain.
-For the wflow\_sbm model different model configurations are possible.
+Wflow supports several model configurations, each requiring slightly different input, but with a similar general structure.
+A wflow model configuration consists of a `vertical` concept like [SBM](@ref vert_sbm), [HBV](@ref vert_hbv) or [FLEXTOPO](@ref vert_flextopo) in combination with `lateral` concepts that control how water is routed for example over the land or river domain.
+For the wflow\_sbm model, different model configurations are possible.
-The following model configurations are supported in wflow:
+The following configurations are supported in wflow:

  - wflow\_sbm:
     - SBM + kinematic wave for subsurface and surface flow